david-star-git/david-star-git.github.io/_posts/linux/2024-09-27-choosing-linux-distro.md

 3. **Customization:** Linux allows for extensive customization, from your desktop environment to the software you use.
 Want a lightweight system for an older machine?
 Prefer a minimal design or a highly functional, productivity-focused environment?
 Linux gives you the tools to make your desktop truly yours.

 4. **Security and Stability:** Linux is known for its robust security features.
 It's less vulnerable to viruses and malware compared to other operating systems, and most distributions have strong security policies in place.
-Additionally, many Linux distributions are incredibly stable, making them great choices for both personal and professional use.
+Additionally, many Linux distributions are incredibly stable[^stable], making them great choices for both personal and professional use.

 > **Tip:** If you want an operating system that gives you freedom, security, and customization, Linux is an excellent choice.
 {: .prompt-tip }

 ### Why You Might *Not* Want to Switch to Linux

 1. **Software Compatibility:** While Linux has a vast library of software, some applications that you may be accustomed to using on Windows or macOS—such as Adobe Creative Suite or certain video games—aren't natively available.
-You might need to find alternatives or use compatibility layers like Wine, which can sometimes be less reliable.
+You might need to find alternatives or use compatibility layers like [Wine](https://www.winehq.org/){:target="_blank"}, which can sometimes be less reliable.

 2. **Learning Curve:** Linux is powerful but it can also be unfamiliar.
 Even though many distributions have user-friendly interfaces, certain tasks may still require the use of the terminal, which could be daunting if you're not used to it.
 Customizing and troubleshooting can sometimes demand a deeper understanding of the system.